NZAC Photographic Competition

 Youth

-Photographs can fall into any of the above categories but must be taken by people 20 years and under on June 15th in the year of the competition.
+Photographs can fall into any of the above categories but must be taken by people 20 years or under on, the date of submitting entries into the competition.
 Submissions will be accepted by non-members.
 Entrants are free to enter other categories but must be NZAC members to do so.

 IMAGE SPECIFICATIONS